-Organizing is the last step.
-Some categories of paperwork and information are still extremely large after you have thrown out the unnecessary trash.
-At this point you need to sub sort these categories.
-Use envelopes to break grant proposals or exhibition submissions into years or by project.
+Organizing: Some categories of paperwork and information are still extremely large after you have thrown out the unnecessary trash.
+At this point, you need to sub-sort these categories.
+Use catalog-sized envelopes to break grant proposals or exhibition submissions into years or by the project.
 Feel free to stick smaller envelopes and folders inside your files or your containers for each art category you have.
 I have my “Past Exhibitions” folder in my filing cabinet broken down into numerous folders labeled by year.
-This helps keep everything neat, organized and easy to find.
+This helps keep everything neat, organized, and easy to find.
 This also prevents your files and folder from bulging out of control.

 Filing Cabinet: If you don’t already have a filing cabinet, consider their benefit to you.
-They do take up space but will safely house your paperwork.
-If you have a lot to save and file, its a good investment.
-If you have a small maintainable stack of papers, stick to something smaller or even buy one of those small plastic filing boxes or use one of those wire holders that will store loose hanging files.
-I use series of colored folders to help organize my filing cabinet.
-I have finance paperwork in green folders, exhibitions papers in blue folders and so on.
-This allows me to have multiple exhibition filing folders for various shows, years or projects I am working on.
+They do take up space but will safely house your hard copy paperwork.
+If you have a lot to save and file, it’s a good investment.
+If you have a small maintainable stack of papers, stick to something smaller, or even buy one of those small plastic filing boxes or use one of those wire holders that will store loose hanging files.
+I use a series of colored folders to help organize my filing cabinet.
+I have finance paperwork in green folders, exhibition papers in blue folders, and so on.
+This allows me to have multiple exhibition filing folders for various shows, years, or projects I am working on.

 Don’t let lack of storage furniture impede your creative paper filing, I found my filing cabinet next to a dumpster.
 Completely free!
 Use old or extra furniture that would store your papers in a dry safe manner if you can.
 Who wants to spend a couple hundred dollars on a brand new filing cabinet when you can invest that money into your creative work?

-Once you dedicate a lot of time and effort into managing your paperwork, keep up with it.
-Its easy to go back to old habits and begin to throw items, documents, notes and mail back on to your desk.
-Make sure before you are done in your studio or work space that you leave it clean.
-Clear off the papers and put them where they go, put it away or put it in the trash.
+Once you dedicate a lot of time and effort to managing your paperwork, keep up with it.
+It’s easy to go back to old habits and begin to throw items, documents, notes, and mail back onto your desk.
+Make sure before you are done in your studio or workspace that you leave it clean.
+Clear off the papers and put them where they go, put them away or put them in the trash.